 People and place

 This is a big one.
 While it might be nice to kid yourself about how much cash you have, make sure you’re bringing a serious dose of reality to the situation.
+Before you start looking at houses and apartments for rent, think about establishing a moving out of home budget.

 Start by looking at your weekly income, then calculate your estimated expenses and work out what you can afford to spend on rent (be conservative).
 Take into account transport, food, utilities, contents insurance, phone and internet, and make sure you have something left over.
 There’s no point having all this new-found freedom if you can’t afford a couple of Friday night beers or a mid-week trip for Mexican.
-Also take into account upfront expenses like bond (usually a month or six weeks’ rent), moving costs and connection fees.
+Also take into account upfront expenses like bond (usually a month or six weeks’ rent), moving costs and getting electricity connected.

 And if you have Gucci tastes on a Kmart budget, perhaps you should consider staying a little longer with Mum and Dad.